Teekeks/pyTwitchAPI/docs/index.rst

 Python Twitch API
 =====================================

-This is a full implementation of the Twitch Helix API, its Webhook, PubSub and EventSub in python 3.7+.
+This is a full implementation of the Twitch Helix AP, PubSub, EventSub and Chat in python 3.7+.

 On Github: https://github.com/Teekeks/pyTwitchAPI

 On PyPi: https://pypi.org/project/twitchAPI/

+.. note:: There where major changes to the library with version 3, see the :doc:`v3-migration` to learn how to migrate.

-Visit the :doc:`changelog` to see what has changed.
+Visit the :doc:`changelog` to see all changes.

 Installation
 ============